vitejs/awesome-vite/README.md

 <img src="https://user-images.githubusercontent.com/11247099/112722104-819b8a80-8f42-11eb-82f5-dfc2dd5d8a77.png" height="32" />

-Use the "Table on Contents" menu on the top-left corner to explore the list.
+Use the "Table of Contents" menu on the top-left corner to explore the list.

 ## Resources